A Better Approach to Dealing with School Bullies

 The School’s Responsibility Regarding Bullies

-Just as rape and sexual harassment is no the victim’s fault, neither is bullying with the victim's fault.
+Just as rape and sexual harassment is no the victim’s fault, neither is bullying the victim's fault.
 The fault lies with the bully, and It is time that schools developed zero tolerance for bullying.

 To improve student supervision by teachers, cameras place in strategic places could assist teachers in better supervision of students, but such cameras should not be allowed in restrooms because that would be a serious invasion of privacy.